TimiMakkonen/TreeContainer/README.md

 * BinaryTree:
   * Common tree structure, where each node has up to 2 children (left & right).
-  * Partly finished state:
+  * Mostly finished state (not properly tested yet):
-    * Mostly working STL compliant bidirectional iterator (not properly tested).
+    * STL compliant bidirectional iterator.
-    * Working basic insertion and find operations.
+    * Most of the common STL methods can be found. (insert, emplace, erase, find, etc.)
-	* Working print functionality.
+    * Basic print functionality.
   * Based on unique_ptr.
   * NOT THREAD SAFE!
 * BlueprintTree: